.

 George Burnel HOBBS had received a Methodist baptism in 1832 in Buckingham.
 In 1851 he was a carpenters apprentice living with Carpenter and Farrier Robert Holt at London Road Buckingham.
 He married Sarah Molineux in Ettingshall, Staffordshire and had a daughter Maria Helen Hobbs in nearby Bilston in 1856.
 Was he the magnet which pulled his sister Maria Helen and her husband Thomas Freeman to Bilston?
 Only the use of the Burnell family name enables us to securely make these links from county to county.

 And from country to country.
-John Thomas Freeman, the brother of Sarah Helen emigrated to Australia and also named on of his sons Burnal.
+John Thomas Freeman, the brother of Sarah Helen emigrated to Australia and also named one of his sons Burnal.
 Contact has been maintained by my family over the years, and to this day, with one branch of the Australian cousins, descended from Thomas Freeman and Marie Helen nee Hobbs.

 TEXT